econia-labs/econia/src/rust/dbv2/README.md

 This repository provides migrations to create the Econia event database, and Rust types to work with the event database.

 The aggregator furthermore adds tables to this database under the `aggregator` schema.
-Those are disucssed in the `src/rust/aggregator` crate.
+Those are discussed in the `src/rust/aggregator` crate.

 # Contributing